darrenks/atlas/docs/types.md

 -   Base elements could actually oscillate, consider the code `'b-a`, it will return an int if `a` is a char, but a char if `a` is an int.
 However this doesn't matter because any circular program at the scalar level would definitely be an infinite loop.
 -   List rank can only increase or stay the same if their argument's list rank increase.
 -   Vector rank can only increase or stay the same if their argument's vector ranks increase.
 And they may not change the list rank of the result.
-Currently the cons ops do not obey this invariant (they will automatically unvectorize if given a vector of scalars, this decreases list rank).

 This last bullet is important since decreasing list rank can increase vector rank.
 Consider the code: